 Who We Are

 We are a diverse group of professionals who continually train and practice Mike Bosworth’s Story Seekers methodology.
-We’re located across the country, and are constantly training corporate sales teams how to build emotional connections with buyers.
+We’re located across the US, in Europe, and in Asia; and are constantly training corporate sales teams how to build emotional connections with buyers.
 Feel free to reach out to us through email with any questions or interest in our workshops!

 Meet our team